joshedwards237/NeoPad/README.md

 - **Live Performance Enthusiasts**: Seamless integration for unforgettable performances.
 - **Music Educators**: Engage students with an interactive and creative tool for learning.

-## 🛠️ Installation
+## 🛠️ Progress

-1. Download the latest release of NeoPad from the [Releases](https://github.com/yourusername/NeoPad/releases) section.
-2. Install the application on your Windows system by running the installer.
-3. Launch NeoPad and start creating!

-## 🎵 Getting Started

-1. Open NeoPad and explore the **Setup Wizard** to configure your performance pads.
-2. Load your loops, samples, or effects using the **Drag-and-Drop Interface**.
-3. Customize your pad layout and trigger assignments to match your style.
-4. Start your performance and unleash your creativity!

-## 🤝 Contributing

-We welcome contributions from the community!
-Whether it's reporting bugs, suggesting features, or submitting pull requests, we’d love to have your input.

-1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Add some feature"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.
+This is an active project that I work on in my free time!
+Follow my page to stay up-to-date with NeoPad and be the first to know when it is released.

 ## 🛡️ Support

-For issues, suggestions, or questions, please open an [Issue](https://github.com/yourusername/NeoPad/issues) or contact us directly.
+For issues, suggestions, or questions, please open an [Issue](https://github.com/yourusername/NeoPad/issues) or contact me directly through joshua.edwards237@gmail.com.

 ## 📜 License